 Where are the brownfields in Portland?

 Some brownfields are easy to identify.
-But brownfields are often referred to as an invisible problem because contamination may be impossible to detect without formal environmental assessment.
+However, brownfields are often referred to as an invisible problem because contamination may be impossible to detect without formal environmental assessment.

 What if I want to buy or sell a property that might be contaminated?